 I had never seen anything like it so I pointed it out to Ren and said: “Look, check out his wheelchair.
 Isn’t it cool?
 It makes it so much easier for him to get around.”
 I thought it was a unique design made just for him.

-It wasn’t until a visit to this museum in Saigon a few days later did I realize what that “wheelchair” really was, and what it meant.
+It wasn’t until a visit to this museum in Ho Chi Minh City a few days later did I realize what that “wheelchair” really was, and what it meant.

 Remnants of War

 The Vietnam War played a big role in American pop culture, which is probably a big reason why the War Remnants Museum is one of the most visited attractions in Ho Chi Minh City.
 Entrance to the museum is a nominal VND 40,000.

 All around the museum are vehicles of war like tanks, choppers, even fighter jets.